counc009/cs474-project/project_notes.md

     don't say anything about the support of x and y being distinct meaning that the recursive call could be messing with x, this still doesn't make BB 4/6 verifiable, but that's not unexpected at this point.
+  - Now, just going to add an assumption that (key x) <= (Min tmp) in BB 4 and a similar assumption in BB 6 to see what happens.
+It is now able to verify all of the basic blocks!